 Quality Control

-The Contractor shall provide a written site specific quality control program to the Consultant within [30] Days after the award of the Contract demonstrating how the Contractor’s responsibilities for Quality Control will be fulfilled.
+The Contractor shall provide a written site-specific quality control program to the Consultant within 30 Days after the award of the Contract demonstrating how the Contractor’s responsibilities for Quality Control will be fulfilled.
 Onsite activity may not start until an acceptable Quality Control Program has been provided.

-The Contractor’s site specific quality control program should incorporate the following:
+The Contractor’s site-specific quality control program should incorporate the following:

 High level requirements for sampling, testing, and placement of construction materials, including but not limited to concrete, asphalt and aggregates.